 The Civic Engagement Leadership Certificate is a program for Drexel University students interested in expanding their skills and knowledge in the field of civic engagement through a social justice lens.
 It is open to all graduate students with previous civic engagement experience and undergraduate students who have completed CIVC 101.
 Participants commit to a year of workshops, reflection meetings, and a collaborative 6-month project.
 In addition to these workshops, participants must hold a civic engagement leadership position for at least 6 months of the program.

 Applications for the 2023-24 academic year are live through August 31st.
 Students interested in applying may do so by completing this form.
 For its inaugural term, the Lindy Center will be accepting a maximum of 10 students into the program, with the application and interview process taking place on a rolling basis throughout the month of August or until all available spots have been filled, whichever comes first.

-All Drexel undergraduate and graduate students in all areas of study are eligible to earn the Civic Learning and Engagement Certificate.
+All Drexel undergraduate students who have completed CIVC 101 and all graduate students with previous civic engagement experience in all areas of study are eligible to participate in the Civic Engagement Leadership Certificate.
 Please note that this program is not for academic credit.

 What are the requirements?